 - Between cities: TGV connects Marseille to Paris in 3 hours (from €25 booked early).

-Final Verdict: Marseille or Paris?
+Final verdict: Marseille or Paris?

 Compare Your Budget: Marseille vs Paris